-1. Early socialization.
-This is vital.
-Puppies have an imprinting period during socialization.
+- Work on early socialization: The period before 16 weeks is vital to your Cane Corso.
 If the puppy is kept locked up at the kennel, or is at his new home but is not taken out during this period, he will become nervous around anyone or anything he does not know.
+Some trainers will tell you that it is enough to take your dog to "puppy parties" and allow him to meet strange humans and other dogs.
+I think the Cane Corso needs more.
 Puppies need to be taken out, even before their last set of vaccines, and walked around so that they can meet other people and other dogs.
 Yes, there is some danger of infectious disease.
-When the socialization period is missed, however, the best opportunity for teaching your dog is over.
+When the sensitive socialization period is missed, however, the best opportunity for teaching your dog is over.

-2. Teach bite inhibition: This is important, even if your puppy is well socialized and he learned bite inhibition with his mother and littermates.
-There is a lot of controversy on the best way to do this, as some trainers recommend “scruffing” the dog if he bites, and other trainers do not.
+- Teach bite inhibition: This is important when dealing with such a large dog, even if your puppy is well socialized and he learned some bite inhibition with his mother and littermates.
+There is a lot of controversy on the best way to do this, as some trainers recommend “scruffing” the dog if he bites.
+Others recommend shreiking loudly to startle the puppy if his teeth touch your skin.
 If your Cane Corso puts his teeth on you while playing, tell him “no”, remove your hand, and stop playing with him for at least five minutes.
-Your dog should be upset at the loss of his companion and you should not need to scruff him.
+Your dog should be upset at the loss of his companion and you should not need to scruff or yell at him.

-4. Continued socialization: This cannot make up for early socialization.
+- Continue socialization: Taking your dog out for walks will not make up for a lack of early socialization.
 If your puppy was never taken out of the yard for the first four months, he will be shy and things are going to be difficult for you.
 If he was not properly socialized as a puppy, or even if he was, you should socialize him as an adult to reduce shyness and lessen the chances of him developing aggression to other dogs.
 Shyness may be learned or inherited and your Cane Corso may run and hide or stand and bite.
 When you take your dog out for a walk each day bring along a bag of his favorite treats, something very special.
 Each time a new person meets him allow them to give him a treat.
 Your Cane Corso should realize that meeting a stranger equals getting a special treat.